Hitchhiking: United States

 Warnings of the potential dangers of picking up hitchhikers were publicized to drivers, who were advised that some hitchhikers would rob drivers and, in some cases, sexually assault or murder them.
 Other warnings were publicized to the hitchhikers themselves, alerting them to the same types of crimes being carried out by drivers.
 Still, hitchhiking was part of the American psyche and many people continued to stick out their thumbs, even in states where the practice had been outlawed.

-Today, hitchhiking is legal in 44 of the 50 states, provided that the hitchhiker is not standing in the roadway or otherwise hindering the normal flow of traffic.
+Today, hitchhiking is legal in 44 of the 50 states, the exceptions being Nevada, New Jersey, New York, Pennsylvania, Utah, and Wyoming.
+This is provided that the hitchhiker is not standing in the roadway or otherwise hindering the normal flow of traffic.
 Even in states where hitchhiking is illegal, hitchhikers are rarely ticketed.
-For example, the Wyoming Highway Patrol approached 524 hitchhikers in 2010, but only eight of them were cited (hitchhiking was subsequently legalized in Wyoming in 2013).
-Hitchhiking is still in regular practice, but hitchhikers must accept the risks.
+For example, the Wyoming Highway Patrol approached 524 hitchhikers in 2010, but only eight of them were cited.

-In several urban areas, a variation of hitchhiking called slugging occurs, motivated by HOV lanes.